harneetdeol/PHP-Assignment/README.md

 # PHP-Assignment
 Simple CRUD Rest API Appointment Booking Application for a doctor in PHP using Zend Framework and SQLite DB.
+AppointmentBookingSystem/module/Appointment

+The project also contains the zend framework skelton application in module/Application

 # DB Schema File
 data/schema.sql